jhimross/ZappyBoss/README.md

 # 🚀 Zappy Boss

-**Zappy Boss** is a fast-paced, Flappy Bird-style browser game featuring your legendary remote boss, Arron!
+**Zappy Boss** is a fast-paced, Flappy Bird-style browser game created as an icebreaker for our company’s townhall event!
+The main character of the game? **Our boss, Arron**!
 Help him flap through digital distractions, dodge remote work chaos, and stay airborne—because even the boss can't fall on your watch.

 ---